William Jackson (journalist): Radicalism and treason

 During his stay in Paris, Jackson was swept up in the revolutionary fervour and became involved with the radical British expatriate set there.
 He was in attendance at the famous meeting at White's Hotel in November 1792, a gathering that included Lord Edward Fitzgerald and Thomas Paine.
 Jackson became allied politically with the Jacobins and in response to the English declaration of war against France, he published An Answer to the Declaration of the King of England Respecting his Motives for Carrying on the Present War (1793).
 Swept up in the general arrest of British subjects in 1793, Jackson was released from prison on the strength of his radical commitments, including the publication of the anti-English pamphlet.
 Upon his release from prison, Jackson became inspector of horses for Meaux and later in 1793 was commissioned as a spy for the French.
 Nicholas Madgett, an Irishman who worked in the Marine Ministry, recruited Jackson to go to England and Ireland to assess the public's inclination towards armed revolution.
 Jackson arrived in London in early 1794 and became reacquainted with John Cockayne, the lawyer who had introduced him to Elizabeth Chudleigh two decades earlier.
 Jackson revealed his mission to Cockayne, who promptly revealed it to the Prime Minister out of fear of being tried for treason himself.
 When Jackson left London for Dublin, he was accompanied by Cockayne.
-In Ireland they met with several radical United Irish leaders, including Theobald Wolfe Tone, James Reynolds and Archibald Hamilton Rowan.
-Hamilton Rowan, in particular, was tempted by Jackson's talk of French assistance, and persuaded Tone to write up a report for the French, indicating Irish willingness to rise up.
-Jackson made the fatal mistake of placing Tone's report and other letters in the public mails, where they were seized by the authorities.
+In Ireland, they met with several radical United Irish leaders, including Theobald Wolfe Tone, James Reynolds and Archibald Hamilton Rowan.
+Rowan, in particular, was tempted by Jackson's talk of French assistance, and persuaded Tone to write up a report for the French, indicating Irish willingness to rise up.
+Jackson made the fatal mistake of placing Tone's report and other letters in the public mail, where they were seized by the authorities.
 This seizure led to Jackson's arrest on 28 April 1794.